 This solution is to address Key Issue#2: AI/ML-assisted user plane traffic pattern and behavior analysis to support efficient performance of User Plane.

-Since UPFs in the network have plenty observed information and measurements data about UP traffic, the NWDAF containing MTLF can use these input data from UPFs to train ML model for user plane Traffic pattern.
-This ML model will be provided to NWDAF containing AnLF to generate analytics of Traffic pattern by performing ML model inference process.
+Since UPFs in the network have plenty observed information and measurements data about UP traffic, the NWDAF containing MTLF can use these input data from UPFs to train ML model of User Plane Traffic Exception .
+This ML model will be provided to NWDAF containing AnLF to generate analytics of User Plane Traffic Exception by performing ML model inference process.

-Editor's Note: What input data should be collected to train ML model by the NWDAF containing MTLF is FFS.

-However, considering latency and too much input data reporting from UPF to the NWDAF containing AnLF during online ML model inference process, this solution proposes to collocate the UPF and the NWDAF containing AnLF together.
-In this case, the ML model from the NWDAF containing MTLF will be offloaded to UPF collocated with AnLF, then the UPF can generate analytics result for Traffic Pattern itself, and this result can be notified to the consumer e.g. SMF to perform some corresponding mitigation actions, e.g. avoid abnormal or malicious traffic.
+However, considering latency and big data volume of input data reporting from UPF to the NWDAF containing AnLF during ML model inference process, this solution proposes to collocate the UPF and the NWDAF containing AnLF together.
+In this case, the ML model from the NWDAF containing MTLF will be offloaded to UPF collocated with AnLF, then the UPF can generate analytics result itself, and this result can assist the consumer to perform some corresponding mitigation actions, e.g. avoid abnormal or malicious traffic.

-Editor's Note:What actions can be done by which consumersis FFS.
+Editor's Note: What kind of User Plane Traffic Exception can be is FFS.
+What actions can be done by which consumers based on corresponding user plane traffic exception is FFS.

 6.X.3 Procedures